-81 1.2.3 Existing Conditions
+1.2.3 Existing Conditions

 The Project Site does not have any substantial existing sources of man-made noise, other than occasional vehicle traffic and landscaping equipment that are not discernable from ambient levels.
-Wildlife noise

-- 84 sources are present but are also not discernable from ambient levels. - 85 The ROI is predominantly semi-rural/suburban with neighborhoods to the north, east, and west of the
+Wildlife noise sources are present but are also not discernable from ambient levels.

+The ROI is predominantly semi-rural/suburban with neighborhoods to the north, east, and west of the Project Site.
-Project Site.
 Agricultural land associated with the Beltsville Agricultural Research Center (BARC) is to the south (see Figure 1).

-- 88 Existing sources of noise within the ROI include vehicle traffic on Odell Road, Poultry Road, and Powder - 89 Mill Road (including, notably, noise from rumble strips on Powder Mill Road that has generated complaints

-90 from both BARC employees and the community); farm equipment at BARC; and other noises typically
+Existing sources of noise within the ROI include vehicle traffic on Odell Road, Poultry Road, and Powder Mill Road (including, notably, noise from rumble strips on Powder Mill Road that has generated complaints from both BARC employees and the community); farm equipment at BARC; and other noises typically generated in a semi-rural/suburban area.
+For purposes of this analysis, Treasury assumed that existing noise experienced by receptors 50 feet from the ROI's roadways is 80 dBA (Caltrans, 2014).
+Odell Road, a residential road immediately north of the Project Site, has a minimum ambient noise level of 43 dBA (Cerami, 2021).

-- 91 generated in a semi-rural/suburban area.
-For purposes of this analysis, Treasury assumed that existing - 92 noise experienced by receptors 50 feet from the ROI's roadways is 80 dBA (Caltrans, 2014). - As shown in Figure 1, there are 485 noise-sensitive receptors located within the ROI.
+As shown in Figure 1, there are 485 noise-sensitive receptors located within the ROI.
 These noise-sensitive receptors are primarily located in the northern and southern portions of the ROI.
-They include residences along Odell Road and in the Vansville community, active BARC buildings, the Vansville Recreation Center, Vansville Elementary School, and the Touch of Eden Daycare.
+They include residences along Odell Road and in the Vansville community, BARC buildings (which are often contributing resources to the BARC Historic District), the Vansville Recreation Center, Vansville Elementary School, and the Touch of Eden Daycare.
 The Vansville Recreation Center and Vansville Elementary School are 1,500 feet from the Project Site boundary; the Touch of Eden Daycare is approximately 1,300 feet from the boundary.
 The closest public (non-BARC) receptor to the Project Site is a residence along Odell Road located approximately 35 feet north of the Project Site boundary.
-There are - 100 no noise-sensitive receptors on the Project Site.
+There are no noise-sensitive receptors on the Project Site.

-101 1.3 Environmental Effects
+1.3 Environmental Effects

-102 This section analyzes potential noise impacts within the ROI that would occur under the Proposed Action 103 (i.e., Preferred Alternative) and the No Action Alternative.
-Measures to reduce potential adverse noise 104 effects from the Proposed Action are also identified.
+This section analyzes potential noise impacts within the ROI that would occur under the Proposed Action (i.e., Preferred Alternative) and the No Action Alternative.
+Measures to reduce potential adverse noise effects from the Proposed Action are also identified.